 “It wasn’t enough to think about and define my perspective; I actually had to defend it.
 That stayed with me: the ability to stand up for what I believe in,” she says.
 “It often comes into play in grassroots advocacy when we’re taking on the government or corporations.
 We’re used to our arguments being questioned and attacked.”

 Ms. Tribe was initially hesitant to describe herself as an activist, but has embraced her own definition of the term.

 “I used to feel like activism denoted anger, but I’ve found a job where I’m trying to create something positive, which is really important to me,” she says.
 “I’ve seen the direct correlation between speaking up and affecting change.”

 Not that it is always an easy path, as Ms. Tribe explains to current students.

 “Figuring out where you fit in the world can be big and scary, but what helped me was following the things that interested me,” she says.
 “I didn’t do what I was ‘supposed’ to do, but what I wanted to do.
 And I know I am incredibly lucky to have found a way to do it for a living.”

-Programme Officer, United Nations Mine Action Service Bachelor of Public Affairs and Policy Management (’12) As the military and ISIS militants battle for control of Iraq, innocent civilians are forced to flee to camps or...
+Programme Officer, United Nations Mine Action Service Bachelor of Public Affairs and Policy Management (’12) As the military and ISIS, also known as ISIL, battle for control of Iraq, innocent civilians are forced to flee...
 More